 For more information contact:

-Brian Kaestner enters his 40 season coaching at Saint Mary’s Hall.
+Brian Kaestner enters his 43rd season coaching at Saint Mary’s Hall.
 A long-time staple of SMH Soccer, Coach Kaestner now serves as the Head Women’s Junior Varsity Coach in addition to being the Head Assistant for the Varsity women’s program.
 In his new role, Kaestner will focus primarily on the expedited technical and tactical development of sub-varsity student-athletes and preparing them for transition to the varsity level in an optimum timeframe.
-Coach Kaestner also serves SMH Soccer Tournament Director for all three of SMH’s varsity and sub-varsity soccer tournaments.
+Coach Kaestner also serves as SMH Soccer Tournament Director for all three of SMH’s varsity and sub-varsity soccer tournaments as well as the coordination of any travel tournaments for SMH Soccer.
 During his tenure as Head Women’s Varsity Coach, Kaestner amassed over 500 wins, winning SPC Division I Championships in ’89 and ’90 and SPC Division II Championships in ’83, ’08, and ’09.
 He was honored as Texas High School Coach of the Year by the NSCAA in ’99, ’04, ’06, ’07 and as the Southwest Region Coach of the Year in ’92, ’99.
 Kaestner also has over 15 years of club coaching experience in San Antonio, including being a member of the South Texas Youth Soccer and Olympic Development Program coaching staffs and holds a USSF National “B” License and an NSCAA National License.
 In addition to his coaching duties, Kaestner also serves as a Science Department instructor with specialization in AP Environment Science and AP Human Geography.